The ultimate pop diva Christmas playlist

-Obviously, we would never dare disrespect Mariah Carey in this most Mimi time of the year, but for when she needs a cup of tea after hitting those high notes, there are plenty more queens of Christmas to fill the silence.
-To keep us dancing all December as we count down to Tinseltown, we’ve assembled a playlist of 20 fabulously festive tracks — both covers and originals — from Ariana, Gaga, Britney, and more.
-Because for the most glittering time of the year, who better to soundtrack it than the sparkliest singers in the world?
+Obviously, we would never dare disrespect Mariah Carey in this most Mimi time of the year, but, for when she needs a cup of tea after hitting those high notes, there are plenty more queens of Christmas to fill the silence.
+To keep us dancing all holiday season, we've assembled a playlist of 32 fabulously festive tracks — both covers and originals — from Ariana Grande, Lady Gaga, Britney Spears, Taylor Swift, and more.
+Because, for the most glittering time of the year, who better to soundtrack it than the sparkliest singers in the world?

 "Santa Tell Me," Ariana Grande